Work Efficiency: Everything You Need to Know

 One of the biggest time wasters for businesses is poor communication.
-When bad instructions or a negative tone comes across in a hurried email, a project may end up taking even longer.
+When bad instructions or a negative tone come across in a hurried email, a project may end up taking even longer.

-People who are masters of efficiency take a little extra time in the beginning to consider how they'll communicate.
+People who are masters of efficiency take a little extra time at the beginning of a task to consider how they'll communicate.
 They consider their objectives before making a phone call or crafting emails, and they use the exact language that's necessary to achieve their desired effect.
 This may take a little more time to start with, but it can shave hours or days off a project.